 The length of the barrel is a consideration that should be made with the purpose and law in mind.
 What I mean by that is this, your first purchase should most likely be a 16” barrel.
 Because it is generally 50 state legal and a good middle of the road length.
 It is a standard rifle length for distance as well as close range firing.

-The longer barrels such as 18” or 20” do allow for greater accuracy at farther distances but at the cost of weight and maneuverability.
-While shorter barrels make for easy concealment and versatility, they lose accuracy fairly quickly.
-Not to mention they are often not legal without special tax stamps or other requirements.
+The longer barrels, such as 18” or 20”, do allow for greater accuracy at farther distances but at the cost of weight and maneuverability.
+While shorter barrels make for easy concealment and versatility, they quickly lose accuracy.
+Not to mention they are often not legal without unique tax stamps or other requirements.
 Check your local jurisdiction.

-The twist rate the number of turns the bullet is turned in a length of barrel.
-This is most often decided by the weight of the round.
-The heavier the more turns it needs to stay accurate.
-For instance, a 1:7 twist rate is a full turn every seven inches.
-While a 1:9 twist rate is one full turn only every nine inches.
-So the twist rate of the barrel is caused by the rifling inside the barrel.
-There are multiple ways of creating or cutting the rifling into barrels, for a more detailed look read AR 15 Barrels Explained.
+The twist rate is the number of turns the bullet turns in a barrel length.
+The weight of the round most often decides this.
+The heavier, the more turns it needs to stay accurate.
+For instance, a 1:7 twist rate is a complete turn every seven inches.
+While a 1:9 twist rate is one complete turn only every nine inches.
+So the barrel's twist rate is caused by the rifling inside the barrel.
+There are multiple ways of creating or cutting the rifling into barrels; for a more detailed look, read AR 15 Barrels Explained.

 Which Type of AR 15 Handguard is Best?

-Handguards are really there to protect your hands from the heat of the barrel.
-But because they also act as attachment points for accessories, they have become a fashion statement as well.
+Handguards are there to protect your hands from the barrel's heat.
+But because they also act as attachment points for accessories, they have become a fashion statement.
 What to think about is what you need in a handguard.
-Then what you want in a handguard.
+Then what do you want in a handguard.
 There are different attachment styles.
-Picatinny rails, Key-Mod, and M-Lok are the most popular attachments for AR 15’s.
+Picatinny rails, Key-Mod, and M-Lok, are the most popular attachments for AR 15’s.
 They all have pros and cons.
 But they are almost equal at this time.

-Free float handguards are becoming increasingly popular on modern configurations.
-For help deciding what to look for in a high-quality handguard read: What You Need to Know About AR 15 Handguards.
+Free-float handguards are becoming increasingly popular in modern configurations, for help deciding what to look for in a high-quality handguard, read: What You Need to Know About AR 15 Handguards.

 Consider the Trigger

-Yep, the pesky little thing that is how you activate the rifle to dispel the projectile.
-We often do not think about the fact that the trigger pull is a matter of personal preference.
-The amount of pressure needed to deploy the trigger ranges from 4-6 pounds of pull resistance for most factory actions.
+Yep, the pesky little thing is how you activate the rifle to dispel the projectile.
+We often do not think that the trigger pull is a matter of personal preference.
+The pressure needed to deploy the trigger ranges from 4-6 pounds of pull resistance for most factory actions.
 However, you can get some that require far less and far more.
 So, it is really up to you.
-We suggest you start with a standard 4-pound trigger to get started and decide if you want a harder or softer pull from there.
+We suggest you start with a standard 4-pound trigger and decide if you want a more complex or softer pull from there.

 The AR 15 Stock Prices

-Okay, forgive the pun, but the stock is an important part of the rifle.
-There are literally hundreds of styles to choose from.
-They come in single or multiple colors, they come fixed or adjustable, they come oversized, padded, miniature, and even with integrated storage compartments.
+Okay, forgive the pun, but the stock is an integral part of the rifle.
+There are hundreds of styles to choose from.
+They come in single or multiple colors; they come fixed or adjustable, they come oversized, padded, miniature, and even with integrated storage compartments.
 Whatever you want in a stock, it probably exists in the market.

-The only tip here is to remember that when buying a stock, that there are mil-spec and commercial buffer tubes.
-So be sure to buy the proper stock for the type tube you have.
-If you buy a decent quality starter AR 15 from a reputable dealer, it should come stock with a mil-spec tube.
+The only tip here is to remember that when buying a stock, there are mil-spec and commercial buffer tubes.
+So please be sure to buy the right stock for your type tube.
+Buying a decent quality starter AR 15 from a reputable dealer should come stock with a mil-spec tube.
 But be sure to ask before you buy.
-If you already own and want to figure out which you have read: The Best AR 15 Upgrades.
+If you already own and want to determine which you have read: The Best AR 15 Upgrades.

 Don’t Overdo the AR 15 Accessories

 With all the available accessories for an AR 15, how do you decide which to attach to your weapon?
-Keep in mind, every additional attachment you add makes the weapon heavier, and less maneuverable.
-It can often even make it more awkward to retrieve from it’s carry bag or position hanging from a sling.
+Remember, every additional attachment you add makes the gun heavier, and less maneuverable.
+It can often even make it more awkward to retrieve from its carry bag or position hanging from a sling.

 Do not add an accessory for every possible use you may or may not need.
-Instead, just put on your rifle that which you absolutely need.
-It will be lighter, and more fun to use, meaning you will ultimately like it better.
+Instead, could you just put on your rifle that which you absolutely need?
+It will be lighter and more fun to use, meaning you will ultimately like it better.
 That being said, if the rifle is primarily for looks and will be suspended from a wall mount in your office above the desk, add all the pricy bling you want to it.